 Mounting the House

-Mailbox houses can be hung, but it will be necessary to drill small holes at the front and back of the roof to attach chain, twine or cord for hanging.
-If the house will be hung, position it in a sheltered area where there is less wind – many birds will not nest in a house that swings or sways.
+Mailbox houses can be hung, but it will be necessary to drill small holes at the front and back of the roof to attach chain, twine, or cord for hanging.
+If the house will be hung, position it in a sheltered area where there is less wind, as many birds will not nest in a house that swings or sways.

-Upcycled projects add charm to any birder's backyard, and a mailbox bird house is an easy option for providing nesting space to backyard birds while recycling old materials, and before you know it, birds will be making special deliveries in their new residence.
+Upcycled projects add charm to any birder's yard, and a mailbox birdhouse is an easy option for providing nesting space to backyard birds while recycling old materials.
+Before you know it, birds will be making special deliveries in their new residence.